-- 1. Submittal of Final Landscaping Plan - A. PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit, in a form and content acceptable to the Executive Director, two (2) sets of a final landscaping plan prepared by an appropriately licensed professional which demonstrates the following: - (a) All areas affected by construction activities not occupied by structural development (i.e. the residence or deck) shall be revegetated for habitat enhancement and erosion control purposes; - (b) All non-native plants shall be removed from the construction area adjacent to the canyon; - (c) Landscaped areas in the rear yard (canyon-facing) areas shall be planted and maintained for erosion control and native habitat enhancement purposes.
-To minimize the need for irrigation and minimize encroachment of non-native plant species into adjacent existing native plant areas, all landscaping adjacent to the canyon shall consist of drought tolerant plants native to coastal Orange County and appropriate to the habitat type.
-Invasive, non-indigenous plant species that tend to supplant native species shall not be used; - (d) Landscaped areas in the front yard (street-facing) area shall consist of native or non-invasive non-native drought tolerant plant species; - (e) All planting will be completed within 60 days after completion of construction; - (f) No permanent in-ground irrigation systems shall be installed on the canyon-facing portion of the site.
+1. Landscaping Plan

+- A. The applicant shall carry out development in conformance with the Landscape Plan dated March 1, 2006, which demonstrates the following: - (a) All areas affected by construction activities not occupied by structural development (including the house and deck) shall be revegetated for habitat enhancement and erosion control purposes; - (b) No plant species listed as problematic and/or invasive by the California Native Plant Society, the California Exotic Pest Plant Council, or as may be identified from time to time by the State of California shall be employed or allowed to naturalize or persist on the site.
+No plant species listed as a 'noxious weed' by the State of California or the U.S. Federal Government shall be utilized within the property.
+Any existing landscaping that doesn't meet all of the requirements in this special condition shall be removed; - (c) Landscaped areas in the rear yard (canyon-facing) areas shall be planted and maintained for erosion control and native habitat enhancement purposes.
+To minimize the need for irrigation and minimize encroachment of non-native plant species into adjacent existing native plant areas, all landscaping adjacent to the canyon shall consist of drought tolerant plants native to coastal Orange County and appropriate to the habitat type.; - (d) Landscaped areas in the front yard (street-facing) area shall consist of native or non-invasive non-native drought tolerant plant species; - (e) All planting will be completed within 60 days after completion of construction; - (f) No permanent in-ground irrigation systems shall be installed on the canyon-facing portion of the site.
 Temporary above ground irrigation is allowed to establish plantings. - (g) All vegetation shall be maintained in good growing condition throughout the life of the project, and whenever necessary, shall be replaced with new plant materials to ensure continued compliance with the landscaping plan. - B. The permittee shall undertake development in accordance with the approved plan.
 Any proposed changes to the approved final plan shall be reported to the Executive Director.
-No changes to the approved final plans shall occur without a Commission amendment to this coastal development permit unless the Executive Director determines that no amendment is legally required. - 2.
-Orange County Fire Authority Approval
+No changes to the approved final plans shall occur without a Commission amendment to this coastal development permit unless the Executive Director determines that no amendment is legally required.

+2. Orange County Fire Authority Approval